hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

    hailomz optimize <model_name> --calib-path /path/to/calibration/imgs/dir/

 * This step requires data for calibration.
-For additional information please see `OPTIMIZATION <OPTIMIZATION.rst>`_.
+For additional information, please see `OPTIMIZATION <OPTIMIZATION.rst>`_.

-In order to achieve highest performance, use the performance flag:
+To achieve the highest performance, use the performance flag:

 .. code-block::

     hailomz optimize <model_name> --performance

 The flag will be ignored on models that do not support this feature.
-The default and performance model scripts are located on `hailo_model_zoo/cfg/alls/`
+The default and performance model scripts are located in `hailo_model_zoo/cfg/alls/`

 To add input conversion to the model, use the input conversion flag: